 Rayan Elnayal is the curator and moderator of Creating While Black: in the SWANA region and its diaspora.
-Part of Shubbak Festival's talks programme, the event takes place on 5th July, 6pm (BST) and features a diverse panel of Black creatives from the region and its diaspora including Amna Ali, Colette Dalal Tchantcho, Nareeman Dosa and Khalid Albaih.
+Part of the Shubbak Festival 2021 talks programme, the event takes place on 5th July, 6pm (BST) and features a diverse panel of Black creatives from the region and its diaspora including Amna Ali, Colette Dalal Tchantcho, Nareeman Dosa and Khalid Albaih.

 Rayan is a Sudanese-British artist/designer based in London.
 She uses the skills she obtained from her background in architecture to visualise and speculate on fictional spaces.
 Her particular area of interest is in how magic realism techniques can aid the production of ethnocentric futurisms in Sudan, the SWANA region and its diaspora.
 Her interest in magic realism and the idea of Afrabia initially started as part of her architecture thesis project at the University of Greenwich and remains an ongoing body of work.
 Since graduating Rayan has featured in several publications and exhibitions in London, and she has worked on architectural projects in the education sector.